moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 ##### If the Salesforce `Account Owner` is `AMER|EMEA|APAC SMB Sales User`

-- Follow this [process](https://handbook.gitlab.com/handbook/sales/commercial/global_digital_smb/#working-with-the-global-digital-smb-account-team) to create a case, OR
+- Follow this [process](https://handbook.gitlab.com/handbook/sales/commercial/global_digital_smb/#working-with-the-global-digital-smb-account-team) to create a case.
-Chatter the [**@SMB Advocate Team**](https://gitlab.my.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F98X000000oPQS) group in Salesforce.
   - Once a case is created, it will be picked up by an SMB Advocate.
 Once picked up, the SMB Adovate will drop a note in the Zendesk ticket advising that the request is being actioned.
   - The case can then be tracked by viewing the `Case Status` field, and `Case Next Steps` field.
   - Support Cases, and their current status, can be viewed on the SFDC account, or via this [SFDC Report](https://gitlab.my.salesforce.com/00OPL000000toc5).